smy1/swlab/python/README.md

         children=None, start=None, end=None, corr=None)
 ```
 In the code above:
-- `folder`: Where is the main project folder that stores all the videos?
+- `folder`: Enter the path of the main project folder.
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
-- `attempts`: Is this the first attempt to sync and overlay videos?
-If yes, enter `1`, and the function will ignore the argument given to the parameter `corr` (see below).
+- `attempts`: If this is the first attempt to sync and overlay videos, enter `1`.
+The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `bgcam`: Stands for "background-camera".
-What is the name of the video recording that will be used as the "base" of the composite video?
+Enter the name of the video that will be used as the "base" of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 1 below).
 - `topcam`: Stands for "top-camera".
-What is the name of the video recording that will be overlaid on top of the base video?
+Enter the name of the video that will be overlaid on top of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a composite video.
 These top videos should be stored together with the base videos.
-- `newname`: How should Python name the composite video?
+- `newname`: Enter the name of the composite video.
 In this example, the video that is created will be named "OMI" (which stands for "omission task").
 - `propsize`: Stands for "proportion-size".
 How small should be top video be?
 In this example, `0.25` means 25% of its original size.
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
-- `excel`: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
-In this example, the Excel file is stored in the main project folder.
+- `excel`: Enter the path and name of the relevant Excel file.
+In this example, the Excel file is "example_overlay.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
 While these names in the Excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.